DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 *extra info:* it should actually be`192.168.1.8:80`, with the port 80 we see in the compose being used in the url too.
-But since port 80 is the default http port, it is what browser tries by default.
+But since port 80 is the default http port, it is what browser goes for by default.

 # Moving beyond terminal

 ![dockge_pic](https://i.imgur.com/Vh0JN5F.png)

 Beginners hate terminal.
-[Dockge](https://github.com/louislam/dockge) comes to rescue with its web interface.
+[Dockge](https://github.com/louislam/dockge) comes to the rescue with its web interface.

 Same as nginx example was deployed, we deploy dockge using slightly edited compose file from their
 [github page.](https://github.com/louislam/dockge/blob/master/compose.yaml)

-* Create new directory dockge `mkdir ~/docker/dockge`
+* Create a new directory dockge `mkdir ~/docker/dockge`
 * Go in to the docker directory `cd ~/docker/dockge`
-* Create empty docker-compose.yml file `nano docker-compose.yml`
+* Create an empty docker-compose.yml file `nano docker-compose.yml`
-* Paste in to it this *recipe*, spacing matters
+* Paste the *recipe*, spacing matters
   ```
   services:
     dockge: